ucsd-ccbb/network_bio_toolkit/README.md

 ## Getting Started

-These instructions will get you a copy of the package up and running on your local machine.
+These instructions will get a copy of the package up and running on your local machine.

 ### Prerequisites